ErsanGvnc/ErsanGvnc/README.md

 - 👋 Hi, I’m @ErsanGvnc
 - 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning Flutter/Dart and Nodejs
+- 🌱 I’m currently learning Flutter/Dart and Node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://ersanguvenc.com/